 Now let’s talk about Phase 2… branching out from the listing sites and creating your own vacation rental marketing.
 This is the leap that turns a hobbyist into a professional.

 Keep in mind that this is a 10,000 foot view.
 Marketing for vacation rentals is a complex topic, and it takes years to master.
-And by the time you do… the landscape has changed, thanks to the pace of change in our digital world… But here are some core ideas to get you started.
+And by the time you do, the landscape has changed, thanks to the pace of change in our digital world… But here are some core ideas to get you started.

 The first thing you’ll want to do is make your vacation rental business memorable.
 The most surefire way to do this is to craft a brand.